TERREMEMBER/hdb/gpMgmt/bin/README.gpexpand.md

 ## 1. Initialization phase

-gpexpand initialization phase adds new nodes to the cluster, populate catalog to the new nodes, and get ready for user data redistribution.
+hdbexpand initialization phase adds new nodes to the cluster, populate catalog to the new nodes, and get ready for user data redistribution.
 During this phase, DDL operations are disabled to avoid catalog inconsistency between existing segments and new segments.